-For the purpose of the assessing of landscape sensitivity in this LVIA, the following landscape sensitivity ratings assigned to the landscape character areas in the Draft Cork County Landscape Strategy were used and the same ratings were applied to the provisional County Waterford LCAs:
+For the purposes of this LVIA and the assessment of landscape sensitivity, the following landscape sensitivity ratings assigned to the landscape character areas were assessed/chosen/identified based on the Landscape Character Assessment of County Clare within the study area:

-- > Very High

 - > High

+- Medium to High

-- > Moderate
+- > Medium

+- Medium to Low

 - > Low

-1.4.2.2 Assessing Magnitude of Change in the Landscape
+1.5.2.2 Assessing Magnitude of Change in the Landscape

-The magnitude of change in each landscape character area is a combination of the visual presence - size and scale - of the change and the extent of the area to be affected.
-As this methodology is tailored to wind energy development, the duration of the effect is assumed to be the same in all cases - long-term.
-The magnitude of change for each landscape character area was assessed using the definitions outlined in Table 1-1 below.
+The magnitude of change in each landscape character area is a combination of the visual presence - size and scale - of the change, the extent of the area to be affected, and the duration and reversibility of the effect.
+The magnitude of change for each landscape character area was assessed using the definitions outlined in Table 1.1 below.

 Magnitude of Change Description Substantial Where a landscape will experience the loss of key landscape features or the introduction of uncharacteristic additions over a large area.
 The changes to the landscape are prominent and large in scale.
 The level of change has an effect on the overall landscape character.
+The effects are likely long term and may be irreversible.
 Moderate A more limited loss of or change to landscape features over a medium extent which will result in some change to landscape features and aesthetics.
 Could include the addition of some new uncharacteristic features or elements that would lead to the potential for change in landscape character in a localised area or part of a landscape character area.
 Would include moderate effects on the overall landscape character that do not affect key characteristics.
+The effects could be long to medium term and/or partially reversible.
 Slight The loss of or change to landscape features of limited extent, or changes to landscape character in smaller areas.
 Changes would not affect key characteristics.
 The addition of any new features or elements to the landscape would only result in low-level changes to the overall aesthetics of the landscapes.
 Changes to the landscape are more evident at a local level and not over a wide geographical area.
+The effects could potentially be medium to short term and/or reversible.
 Negligible A change affecting smaller areas of landscape character including the loss of some landscape elements or the addition of features or elements which are either of low value or hardly noticeable.
+The effects could be short term and/or reversible.

-Table 1-1 Magnitude of Landscape Change Assessment Criteria
+Table 1.1 Magnitude of Landscape Change Assessment Criteria

-1.4.2.3 Landscape Effects Assessment Matrix
+1.5.2.3 Landscape Effects Assessment Matrix

-The significance of landscape effect was arrived at by combining the magnitude and sensitivity classifications, using the assessment matrix in Table 1-2 below, where landscape sensitivity is shown in the left-hand first column and magnitude of change is shown in the first row at the top of the table.
+The significance of landscape effect was arrived at by combining the magnitude and sensitivity classifications, using the assessment matrix in Table 1.2 below, where landscape sensitivity is shown in the first column and magnitude of change is shown in the first row of the table.

-Magnitude of Change Substantial Moderate Slight Negligible Very High Major Major/Moderate Moderate Moderate/Minor High Major/Moderate Moderate Moderate/Minor Minor ivity Moderate Moderate Moderate/Minor Minor Minor/Negligible Sensitivity Low Moderate/Minor Minor Minor/Negligible Negligible
+Substantial Moderate Slight Negligible High Major Major/Moderate Moderate/Minor Minor/Negligible Medium to High Major/Moderate Moderate Minor Minor/Negligible Medium Moderate Moderate/Minor Minor Minor/Negligible Medium to Low Minor Minor Minor/Negligible Negligible Low Minor/Negligible Minor/Negligible Negligible Negligible

-Table 1-2 Landscape effects significance assessment matrix
+Table 1.2 Landscape effects significance assessment matrix

 The determination of significance uses a seven-point scale, ranging from Major to Negligible.
-This seven-point scale is translated to the EPA impact assessment classifications of significance, as outlined in Table 1-3 below.
+This seven-point scale is translated to the EPA impact assessment classifications of significance, as outlined in Table 1.3 below.